 The display turns on when the instrument is powered ON.
-If it is necessary to backlight the display, pressing and holding the ON button down for an additional second.
+If it is necessary to backlight the display, press and hold the ON button down for an additional second.

-Various commands and symbols appear on the display to direct the operator through the testing protocol and to alert the operator of improper testing conditions detected by the system. (see also Status Message, page 22).
+Various commands and symbols appear on the display to direct the operator through the testing protocol and to alert the operator of improper testing conditions detected by the system. (see also Status Code).